TL;DR

 - Choose from 250 templates tailored to different business categories

-- Collaborate with colleagues and get their feedback on questions and how it looks
+- Collaborate with colleagues so they can provide feedback on questions and how they look

-- Reach a wider audience or specific demographic with paid-for survey panels
+- Reach a wider audience or a specific demographic with paid-for survey panels

 - Customizable reports help you visualize response trends and make informed decisions

-There’s a free version, or paid-for plans start from $25/user per month.
+There’s a free trial, or paid plans start from $8/user/month.

 17. Lucky Orange